Does xG really tell us everything about team performance?

 The team strength ratings are presented in the form of “predicted goals versus an average Premier League team”.
 In other words, if you played each of these teams against a (hypothetical) perfectly average team over and over again, how many goals would they score and concede on average.

 We can see that every one of the top 6 teams was out-performing their xG in attack this season; the goals-only estimate for goals scored (“Offence”) vs average is higher in every case.
 I think it’s unreasonable to suggest this is just random variation or “luck”.
 We’re seeing that there’s something missing from the xG values used in this investigation.
-This suggests that a better xG model (perhaps one build on more detailed data) that helps close the gap between the xG-only and Goals-only models, would have a smaller percentage of Goals-only in the optimal model ensemble.
+This suggests that a better xG model (perhaps one built on more detailed data) that helps close the gap between the xG-only and Goals-only models, would have a smaller percentage of Goals-only in the optimal model ensemble.

 This doesn’t tell us about whether individual teams are doing things that help them “beat” xG.
 It doesn’t take into account team tactics, or individual players’ finishing skill.
 However, it does shift our default expectation of a team’s quality to about 30% of the way between xG and goals.